 - Your feet should be roughly shoulder width apart, with the toes pointing slightly out.

 - Start with your feet placed roughly in the center of the platform, not too high and not too low.
 If your feet are too low, it can lead to pain in your knees.
-If they’re too high, you’re not working the quads as hard.
+If they’re too high, you’re not working the quadriceps as hard.
 Play around with your foot placement until you find a position that feels right for you.

 - Straighten your legs and release the safety catches.